suchetamahato/Python-Project/README.md

 # PRODUCT SALES DATA ANALYSIS WITH PYTHON

-This project follows a structured approach to data analysis, including data cleaning and visualization, to gain insights into the Diwali Sales Dataset.
-It effectively uses Python libraries for data manipulation and visualization to present meaningful conclusions.
+In this project, I followed a structured approach to data analysis, including data cleaning and visualization, to gain insights into the Product Sales Dataset.
+I effectively used Python libraries for data manipulation and visualization to present meaningful conclusions.

 # Steps Followed: